-- A monitoring programme calculates survival rates and growth rates of restocked eels such that there is good evidence that restocking is significantly enhancing eel biomass and contributing to escapement. - There is active research on means of improving the restocking programme or restocking techniques.

-• A monitoring programme estimates survival, growth and escapement.
+CRITERION 6.2: SURVIVAL AND GROWTH RATES OF RESTOCKED EELS, AND ESCAPEMENT FROM THE SYSTEM, CAN BE ESTIMATED Weighting: 1 Responsible indicators A monitoring programme calculates survival rates and growth rates of restocked eels such that there is good evidence that restocking is significantly enhancing eel biomass and contributing to escapement.
+There is active research on means of improving the restocking programme or restocking techniques.
+Aspiring indicators A monitoring programme estimates survival, growth and escapement.
 The existing evidence suggests that restocking is enhancing eel biomass and contributing to escapement.